MaskAnyone/MaskAnyone/docs/production_setup.md

 If your containers are running, then please try accessing MaskAnyone at [https://localhost](https://localhost).
 Keep in mind that this URL points to localhost and will therefore only work if you try accessing it from within your server.
 Assuming that you're accessing your server via ssh, you should be able to access MaskAnyone via its IP (e.g. `https://<your-server-ip`) in your browser instead.

+### Server Setup - Additional Workers
+If you want to add additional worker servers to your setup, you can do so by following the steps below.

+tbd

+## Interacting with the application after the initial setup
+The setup steps outlined above are only necessary for the initial setup of the application.
+Afterward you can interact with the application using the following commands.
+- **Start the application**: `docker-compose up -d`
+- **Stop the application**: `docker-compose down`
+- **View the logs of a specific container**: `docker-compose logs -f <container-name>`
+- **View the status of all containers**: `docker-compose ps`
+- **Reset the database**: `docker-compose down -v` (This will delete all data in the database and is irreversible)